Your dog and their groomer — a relationship of trust

 - Do they limit the amount of time a dog is in a crate?

-Once you have a salon and groomer in mind, let your dog experience them for himself.
+Once you have a salon and groomer in mind, let your dog experience it

 Puppies typically get their first groom between four and six months of age